raember/uda-vertebrae-identification/README.md

 # Unsupervised Domain Adaptation for Vertebrae Detection and Identification
-This repository contains the code I used to produce results for my project thesis at Zurich University of Applied Sciences.
+This repository contains the code Pascal used to produce results for his project thesis at Zurich University of Applied Sciences (see [here](https://github.com/sagerpascal/uda-vertebrae-identification)).
 By using a new loss function based on sanity checks, we achieve unsupervised domain adaptation for vertebrae detection and identification.

 I extended the work of [McCouat and Glocker, "Vertebrae Detection and Localization in CT with Two-Stage CNNs and Dense Annotations", MICCAI workshop MSKI, 2019](https://arxiv.org/abs/1910.05911) and resued some of the code.